furkankilic1/iOS-App2/README.md

 ![ch1](https://user-images.githubusercontent.com/58864953/146443252-ae4873d2-be89-487f-af84-7da39a0f5ffd.png)

-### You need to download charts pod cocoapods on your computer to run the project
+* You need to download Cocoapods Charts library on your computer to run the project.